-IA 012AD Intercollegiate Women's Tennis 3unit(s) Hours: 10 Lab
+IA 012AD Intercollegiate Women's Tennis

 This course is designed for the female student who wishes to play competitive tennis on an intercollegiate tennis team competing against teammates and other community college students.
 This course can be repeated three times.